 My guest today is Danielle Shroyer.
-Ever since I started this podcast, everyone once in a while daniellesomeone would say “You should really think about interviewing Danielle Shroyer!”
+Ever since I started this podcast, everyone once in a while someone would say “You should really think about interviewing Danielle Shroyer!”
 I needed no convincing.
 I attended a conference in 2007 in which Danielle was a panelist and I never forgot her brilliance and wisdom.

 Danielle speaks often on issues of theology, church leadership and emerging communities of faith.
 She is part of Journey Church in Dallas, where she served as Pastor for 8 years.
 Danielle lives with her husband and two children in Dallas, Texas.